ritchieng/the-incredible-pytorch/README.md

 ## <a name='Contributions'></a>Contributions
 Do feel free to contribute!

 You can raise an issue or submit a pull request, whichever is more convenient for you.
-The guideline is simple: just follow the format of the previous bullet point.
+The guideline is simple: just follow the format of the previous bullet point or create a new section if it's a new category.